A Self-Driving Uber Rolled To Its Side After A Crash In Arizona

 The vehicle was in self-driving mode and there were no serious injuries.

-The company also said it has grounded its Arizona cars as it investigates.
+The company also said it has grounded its self-driving cars in Arizona, Pittsburgh, and San Francisco as it investigates.

 Uber sent its self-driving vehicles to Arizona in December, after the company was kicked out of testing in San Francisco because it did not obtain a permit from the California Department of Motor Vehicles.